How to Grow Tulips, King of the Flowering Bulbs

 circumference of the tulip bulb.
 This is where the energy is stored for next

-year's bloom.
-The bigger the bulb (circumference of the bulb), the bigger
+year's plant and bloom.
+The bigger the bulb (measured by its circumference),

 Tip: After blooming, let the plant continue to grow until it dies

 off.
 During the post bloom period, the plant is sending energy to the bulb

 The Origin of Tulips Everybody knows that tulips come from Holland,

 right!? ....wrong.
 Actually, Tulips are native to Central Asia and Turkey.

 In the 16th Century they were brought to Holland from Turkey, and quickly